RSA could potentially be cracked by careless implementation, but does that mean it’s broken?

 Anyone can take the public key and use it to encrypt a piece of data.
 Typically in the context of SSL/TLS what’s being encrypted is the session key.
 However, without knowing the values of the two prime numbers, p and q, nobody else can decrypt the message.

 To give you a better idea of the computational hardness of RSA, factoring a 232-digit number took a group of researchers over 1,500 years of computing time (distributed across hundreds of computers).
+You can also check out this video.

 Typically, key length is what indicates computational hardness.
 Currently the standard is 2,048-bit RSA keys, up from 1,024, which was allowable until just a few years ago.
 Some organizations use 3,072-bit and 4,096-bit keys, but as RSA key sizes grow, the amount of security provided by them isn’t commensurate to the amount of computational power that will be required to use them.